• Skip to main content

 • 2 portobello mushrooms, finely diced

-• 4 tbsp olive or avocado oil, divided, plus more for greasing your hands
+• 4 tablespoon olive or avocado oil, divided, plus more for greasing your hands

 • 1 bell pepper, finely diced